Openfisca-NSW/openfisca_windows_tutorial/README.md

 To do this, open a terminal or PowerShell window, and run cd

 > your/folder/path.

+In the below example I'm going to use cd/Desktop/rules_as_code, as in the previous example.

 2. Now we're going to build a container within this folder.
 To do this, in the same terminal as above, run